 I am currently working on the following topics in the area of jury decision-making:

 I have additional research interests in cognitive dissonance, attitude-behaviour relations, and stress and coping.

 Please feel free to get in touch with me if you want to discuss any of these areas or related topics that you are interested in.

 Find out more: http://www.psy.uq.edu.au/research/appliedsocial/

 My research looks at parenting and parenting interventions to prevent and treat child behavioural and emotional problems.
-I am particularly interested in childhood chronic illnesses, like asthma and eczema and the role parents play in managing these health conditions.
-Honours projects in 2013 will look at interactions between parents and children with chronic illnesses; assessment of child behavioural and emotional adjustment; evaluations of the efficacy of a brief mealtime program for parents of young children.
+I am particularly interested in childhood chronic illnesses, like asthma, eczema and diabetes and the role parents play in managing these health conditions.
+Honours projects in 2017 will look at focus on parenting and gender roles.

 Developmental psychology; Quality of life issues for children with chronic health conditions; children and the Law - in particular issues relating to young children’s suggestibility and reliability and credibility as eyewitnesses; theory of Mind; psychological consequences to parental use of physical punishment; quality of life and chronic health conditions in young children and adolescents.